 Take the Cable Car to the top of Mt Srd

 Another way to view the city of Dubrovnik and the surrounding waters is to take the cable car to Mt Srd.
 This is a 412-foot-tall mountain that overlooks the city.
 Unfortunately, we had booked our tickets, but the wind was too strong, and the cable car had to be closed for the day.
 From what people told us, the views were staggeringly beautiful.
+A fellow travel writer shared their experience on the Cable Car to the top of Mt Srd.

 Cost: 19 euro